 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act (CARES Act), Public Law 116-136, made available supplemental Community development Block Grant (CDBG) funds to prevent, prepare for, and respond to the Coronavirus (CDBG-CV).
-Significant progress has been made on the CDBG-CV1 goals for homeless and non-homeless special needs, with two of the five agencies already reaching, and exceeding, their goals by 8% and 28%, and the overall goal for all agencies in the first year of operating is at 40%.
+Significant progress has been made on the

+CDBG-CV1 goals for homeless and non-homeless special needs and the public services Employment Goals.